Hieu565/Math-Score-Prediction/README.md

 - On average, what percentage of assigned Math homework do you complete?
 - In each class session, what percentage of time do you spend focusing on the lesson?
   + (Focus = not using your phone, not sleeping, taking full notes)
+- What methods do you prefer to use to learn maths?
+- What methods do you use to solve difficult maths questions?
+- Do you keep a study routine for self-studying maths?
+- Do you often review before tests?

 # 📊 Data Types